adi-zangi/Tennis-Players-Tracker/README.md

 Planning, design, and code: Adi Zangi

 ## Project Status
-All classes have comments in the headers but some have not been implemented yet.
+All classes have comments in the headers but most of them have not been implemented yet.
 The project does not have tests yet.

 ## History
 This project was started in November 2019 and it is in progress.